What is Revision Weight Loss Surgery?

 For all other out-of-pocket expenses, our practice accepts a multitude of bariatric surgery financing plans from national lenders like CareCredit®, United Healthcare Credit®, and Prosper® Healthcare Lending.
 These healthcare financing companies can help qualified patients make their procedure more affordable by presenting a number of low- to no-interest arrangements to choose from.
 If you have questions about the cost of bariatric revision surgery, please call our practice to speak with a member of our office.

 Dr. Hossein Bagshahi can develop a personalized treatment plan for each patient at Bagshahi Bariatric and General Surgery to help ensure the best results possible.
-For more information regarding revision weight loss surgery, contact our practice today.
+For more information regarding revision weight loss surgery in Fort Worth, Texas, contact our practice today.